Lian-D/PyeadCrab/README.md

 4. `npm start`

 ---
-## Sampple Results
+## Sample Results
+Refer to [this file](docs/running_samples.md) for how to run our provided sample code

 The following is the static and dynamic renders of `samplecode/selected_benchmarks/deltablue` from the command executed in `/backend/`

-`python main.py -d '../samplecode/deltablue/' '../samplecode/deltablue/deltablue.py'`
+`python main.py -d '../samplecode/selected_benchmarks/deltablue/' '../samplecode/selected_benchmarks/deltablue/deltablue.py'`

 and

-`python main.py -s '../samplecode/deltablue/'`
+`python main.py -s '../samplecode/selected_benchmarks/deltablue/'`

 Static Analysis
 ![](docs/resources/static.png)